clems6898/Escrum/README.md

 If you want to use another SGBD, just modifie the Manager class.

-In the screenshot folder, you can fin the final application.
+In the screenshot folder, you can find the final application.